EliasJadon/Continuous-Deformation-Based-Panelization-For-Design-Rationalization-App/README.md

 # Continuous Deformation Based Panelization For Design Rationalization App

-## Reproducibility
+## Results & Reproducibility
-In our experiments, all the parameters get their default value except the following:
-1. `halve_per_iters`
-2. `w` (per objective)
-3. init auxiliary variables
+You can find our results at 'results' folder.
+We attach additional files for reproducibility, the files are:
-   1. Plane - It's always initialized to the face normals
+   1. `README.md` file - has the non-default parameters
-   1. Sphere - we use minus normal method, but the radius varies (it's fixed for all faces)
-   2. Cylinder - we supply an `.off` file that conatains the auxiliary variables init values per face

-Please refer to the following section for description of each parameter.
+   1. `init_A.off` + `init_R.off` files - has the init values for the auxiliary variables (in case of cylinders)

 ## Parameters
 * Homotopy method (Lambda)